25 May Why you need to exercise right for your occupation

 Work.
 It’s a fact of life that we can’t avoid.
 We spend years working in one occupation which can have massive effects on our health and well being.

 Whether you love or hate your job, we need to step back and look at how changes our body and mind and why we need to exercise right for our circumstances.
-To find out how to Exercise Right for your uniqueness, take the Exercise Right quiz.

 Why it’s important to Exercise Right at work